prateekiiest/prateekiie.github.io/index.md

 * Performed comparative theoretical analysis on traditional metric learning algorithms with respect to precision metrics and convergence speed.

+### Linux Foundation - OpenDaylight (Jul 2018 - Nov 2018)
+* Designed an automated Jenkins support for building jobs in Maven through a bot service affecting over 75% of Opendaylight projects.
+Commits
+* Implemented a version of mediawiki-rst migration for conversion of mediawiki proposals to otherformats.
+Worked on an automated design for constructing project dependency graph for over 93% versions of OpenDaylight projects.

+### FOSSASIA - SUSI.AI (Jun 2018 - Sept 2018)
+* Worked in a team of 126 developers to develop prototype forthe SUSI Smart Speaker Application along with implementation of APIs for various SUSI skills.
+* Implemented speech-to-text and text-to-speech functionality forthe Smart Speaker system with improved voice recognition accuracy of 91% measured using standard measures like Word errorrate.

 ### Complex Network Research Group, IIT Kharagpur (May 2017 - Jun 2017)
 * Designed classification models upon student group dataset to predict group formation and group dynamics using mobile sensor data like wifi location,